 The Ultimate Guide to the Smithsonian Museums

 “Can we visit the Smithsonian?”
 It’s a common question I get asked when people visit me from other states.
 But the Smithsonian isn’t just a single place that you can visit in a day!
-The Smithsonian Institution includes 21 museums plus the National Zoo making it the largest museum, education, and research complex in the world.
-Most of the museums are on the National Mall in Washington, DC plus two in New York City and one in Chantilly, VA.
+The Smithsonian Institution includes 21 museums plus the National Zoo, making it the world’s largest museum, education, and research complex.
+Most of the museums are on the National Mall in Washington, DC, plus two in New York City and one in Chantilly, VA.
 So, it’s going to require some time to visit everything!
-That said, the Smithsonian museums are a great way to spend any kind of day in the city.
-They are perfect for first-time tourists, locals, and escaping any kind of harsh weather.
+That said, the Smithsonian museums are a great way to spend any day in the city.
+They are perfect for first-time tourists and locals who want to escape any kind of harsh weather.

 If you are visiting DC or guiding out-of-town friends, remember that bucket list item to “visit the Smithsonian” might take a little more planning for someone who didn’t realize how big it is.
 This guide will break down the 21 museums and give you a sense of what you’ll see when you visit.